4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 - When configuring the window interval boundary, please note:

 - - At present, OpenMLDB cannot support the time after the current row as the upper and lower bounds.
 For example, `1d FOLLOWING`.
 In other words, we can only deal with the historical time window.
-This also basically meets most of the application scenarios of Feature Engineering.
+This also basically meets most of the application scenarios of feature engineering.
   - Lower bound time of OpenMLDB must be > = Upper bound time
   - The number of lower bounds of OpenMLDB must be < = The number of upper bounds